Skip to content

 Merge rule Description

-Replace single valued / append multi valued unless exact value is already in value list Replaces the value of an existing attribute if it is a single valued attribute.
+Add new or replace single valued / append multi valued unless exact value is already in value list Adds the attribute or replaces the value of an existing attribute if it is a single valued attribute.

 If the attribute is multi valued, the value is appended unless the exact value already exists in the value list.

-Replace single valued / append multi valued unless part of value is already in value list Replaces the value of an existing attribute if it is a single valued attribute.
+Add new or replace single valued / append multi valued unless part of value is already in value list Adds the attribute or replaces the value of an existing attribute if it is a single valued attribute.

 If the attribute is multi valued, the value is appended unless part of the value already exists in the value list.